provenance-io/docs/modules/provwasm-smart-contracts.md

 ## Status

 {% hint style="info" %}
-**Alpha: ProvWasm is experimental and not ready for production.**
+**ProvWasm is alpha software.
+Use with caution.**
 {% endhint %}

-There is currently no migration path for smart contracts deployed to the provenance networks, not even "dump state and restart" to move to future versions.
-Use at your own risk.
+There is no guaranteed migration path for smart contracts deployed to provenance, not even "dump state and restart" to move to future versions.

 ## References